‘The Bachelorette’ Spoilers: Clare Crawley Spotted Filming At Last

 This season of The Bachelorette will definitely be different in a lot of respects, given the extensive coronavirus precautions.
 The traditional mansion will not be used, and there will not be any exotic travel destinations incorporated.
 It is expected that Clare and all of her suitors will remain at the La Quinta for the duration of the experience, and it has been reported that no visitors or media will be allowed to be on the set.

 ABC is aiming to air Clare’s journey to find love this fall on Tuesday nights.
-Additional details regarding the state of this process will likely emerge soon, but it is certainly is a good sign that she is being spotted with cameramen now.
+Additional details regarding the state of this process will likely emerge soon.